webapp/library/docs/Channels.md

 with them.
 This allows for transparent handling of data between components and application code.

-<a embed-training href="http://t.bocoup.com/processing-js/examples/1">Run this example on our documentation site.</a>
+<a bocoup-training href="http://t.bocoup.com/processing-js/examples/1">Run this example on our documentation site.</a>

 Initially no channels exist.
 To create a new channel, simply import the constructor and initialize with a given name.
 Names are any string value